 Previous recipients of the prize are:

-Starting in 2021, the BMS awards this prize to an outstanding early-career mathematician working in a Belgian university.
+Starting in 2021, the BMS awards this prize to an outstanding early-career mathematician having a strong link with Belgium.
 The rules of the prize (updated september 2023) are available here.

 The BMS Jacques Tits Chair is a yearly prize established by the BMS board in 2023 in honor of the late Jacques Tits (1930-2021).
 The aim of the Jacques Tits chair is to attract an internationally recognized mathematician for a stay of one month at a Belgian university.
 The first prize will be awarded in the academic year 2024-25.
 The rules for the 2024 prize are available here.